HEA6 (PP) - Delivering a safe, accessible, sustainable and health-enabling transport system

 - Delivering a co-ordinated approach, through new development design and retrospective modifications, to reduce road casualties and air and noise pollution, including 20mph limits and zones where appropriate.

-- Working with regional partners, agencies and public transport operators to deliver an integrated transport system across all modes covering key locations within the Plymouth Travel to Work Area.
+- Working with regional partners, agencies and public transport operators to deliver an integrated transport system across all modes covering key locations within and adjoining the Plymouth Travel to Work Area.